Diplolaena angustifolia: Taxonomy

 The species was first formally described by the botanist William Jackson Hooker in the work Botanical Magazine published in 1843.
 Synonyms include; Diplolaena salicifolia, Diplolaena salicifolia var. revoluta and Diplolaena salicifolia var. salicifolia.

 Distribution

-It has a scattered distribution along the coast and slightly inland between Perth in the south as far north as Dongara in the Wheatbelt region of Western Australia.
+It has a scattered distribution along the coast and slightly inland from the Perth area in the south to as far north as Dongara in the Wheatbelt region of Western Australia.
 The shrub is often found on sand dunes, limestone hills and rocky ridges growing in sandy soils.